JoeyBernhardt/Nutrient_analysis/models_plots.md

-# plots and models
+# Nutrient analysis plots and models

-Here's some background on the project:
+Some background on the project:

 *One of the most widely studied and universally important benefits that humans derive from natural ecosystems is food provisioning.
 Indeed, many coastal human communities rely on wild harvests from local aquatic ecosystems to meet nutritional requirements for macronutrients, such as protein and fats, and micronutrients, such as vitamins and minerals.
 The value of a fish species in terms of human nutrition benefits can be quantified as the nutrient content in an edible portion relative to Recommended Daily Intake (RDI) values.
 The RDI is the daily intake level of a nutrient that is considered to be sufficient to meet the requirements of 97–98% of healthy individuals in every demographic.
 Although fisheries productivity is studied extensively, there has been surprisingly little consideration of the drivers of the nutritional quality of fisheries yields.*

-Thus, the main questions I'll be adressing in this data are:
+Thus, the main questions I'll be adressing with this data are:

 1. What is the range of nutrient content across species?
 2. Does nutrient content vary with fish species' traits such as body size or trophic level?